bnbullock/kickstarter/README.md

 ### Analysis of Outcomes Based on Goals
 There is a very clear and symmetrical relationship between successful and failed outcomes as you can see from the diagram.
 This symmetry of outcome takes place at the 50% threshold.
-Also, the summary data does not contain any instances of Cancelled, but values for Successful and Failed are present.
+Also, the summary data does not contain any instances of cancelled, but values for successful and failed are present.
 For the two outcomes that have related data, we can identify this as a strong negative correlation to each other as they move in opposite directions to each other.

 ![Outcoms vs Goals](Resources/Outcomes_vs_Goals2.png)

 ### Challenges and Difficulties Encountered
 - Theatre Outcomes/Launch Date has a missing value for the month of October.
--
-- Goals/Outcomes results needs to be adjusted for the last label which stated it should be "Greater than 50000".
-This was changed to **greater than or equal to 50000** in the analysis and the labels subsequently changed.
+- Goals/Outcomes results needed to be adjusted for the last label which stated it should be "Greater than 50000".
+This was changed to **greater than or equal to 50000** in the analysis and the labels and chart were subsequently changed.
-- Formatting of the charts took a while to determine how percentages should be calculated and also displayed in both charts for a clear visual presentaion.
+- Formatting of the chart labels involved trial and error to determine how they should be annotated and also displayed for a clear visual presentaion.
-- Capturing the screenshots properly and testing to make sure they rendered properly in the report took a bit of efffort to ensure all titles chart details and labels were correctly displayed.
+- Capturing the screenshots properly and testing to make sure they rendered properly in the report took a bit of efffort to ensure all titles, chart details and labels were correctly displayed.

 ## Results
 Two conclusions that can be reached about the Outcomes based on Launch Date analysis: